 Honorable Mention: Vegetarian Omelets (tied: Mexico and Guatemala)

-Not an authentic dish to these countries (hence not making it into our top 3) yet we found the vegetarian omelets here to be unbelievably jammed packed with all sorts of local veggies and delicious cheese.
+Sure it may not be an authentic dish to these countries (hence not making it into our top 3), yet we found the vegetarian omelets here to be unbelievably jammed packed with all sorts of great local veggies and delicious cheese.
 Veggie omelets in Mexico even included chaya, a leafy spinach-like vegetable native to the Yucatan.
 We devoured a few of these throughout our trip and they were always a standout.

 3) Johnny Cakes (Belize)

 These fried up biscuit-like breakfast delights can be stuffed with a variety of fillings for a hearty on-the-go breakfast.
-Our favorite was a combination of refried beans, cheese, and eggs.
+Our favorite Johnny Cake was a combination of refried beans, cheese, and eggs.